thebuoyant/tsch-ej-numbers/README.md

 ### getRecords(limit)

-Returns all records of the available draws.
-The final draw represents the first entry in the listing.
+Returns all records of available draws.

 - limit
   - optional